GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

 ### `config`

-The config object of the `ChatClient` instance.
+The configuration object of the `ChatClient` instance.

 ``` swift
 public let config: ChatClientConfig